khanhduytran0/LiveContainer/README.md

 Without JIT, guest apps need to be codesigned, which requires retrieving the certificate and password from SideStore or AltStore.
 This process involves applying a tweak to SideStore/AltStore, allowing it to expose the certificate to LiveContainer.
 - Open Settings in LiveContainer, tap "Patch SideStore/AltStore", and the app will switch to SideStore/AltStore to reinstall it with the tweak applied.
 If you use AltWidget, select "Keep Extension."
 - Wait for the installation to finish, then **reopen SideStore/AltStore**.
 - Return to LiveContainer and press "Test JIT-Less Mode."
-If it says "Test Passed," JIT-less mode is ready..
+If it says "Test Passed," JIT-less mode is ready.
 - Install your app via the "Apps" tab.
 - Tap the run icon, it will attempt to restart LiveContainer with guest app loaded.

 Note: If you update or reinstall SideStore/AltStore, you'll need to reapply the patch.

 ### With JIT (requires SideStore)